sgelias/bioinformatic-pipelines/03_with_reference_assembly.md

-# Genome assembly with reference genome
+# Genome assembly with reference genome (NOT FINISHED)

 Aim: perform a genome assembly with reference sequence.